 Lúcuma is a nutrient dense fruit from Peru.
 We are the UK's first certified organic importers of lúcuma.
-Lúcuma's posh title is lúcuma obovata or pouteria obovata.
+Lúcuma's posh title is "lúcuma obovata or pouteria obovata."
 The tree is long lived, evergreen, and belongs to the Sapotaceae family -- so it's similar to the canistel and sapote.
 It smells divine, and tastes like maple syrup flavoured ice-cream!
 In Peru, the yellowy-orange fruit pulp is added to ice-cream and is Peru's favourite flavour.

-- Contains iron, potassium, calcium and phosphorous
+- Contains fibre, vitamins B3 and B5, beta-carotene, iron, potassium, calcium, and phosphorus.

 Lucuma powder is a delicious sweetener that can be stirred into all of your favourite smoothies, shakes and protein drinks.
 In addition, lucuma powder makes a perfect sugar substitute in puddings, cakes, deserts and ice cream.